 The Provost's Office will reimburse the candidates and University employees for meal and local travel expenses associated with the recruitment visit.
 Note: We cannot reimburse faculty who take candidates to sporting events, movies, amusement parks, etc. Nor can we reimburse a faculty member for such items as housecleaning services when they have a candidate visit their home.
 Recruiting reimbursements should be limited to travel expenses (airfare, mileage, train), hotel while here, *meals, parking, taxis, etc.

 *Note: Meal Expenses should be limited to $80 per person or less (that includes tip and alcohol).
-Procurement requires an itemized receipt for meals, not just a credit card charge slip.
+Accounts Payable requires an itemized receipt for meals, not just a credit card charge slip.
 If you do not have an itemized receipt, you must fill out a Missing Receipt Declaration form.
-It is located on the Procurement web site.
+It is located on the Accounts Payable website.
 Please include the names of those in attendance on the request for reimbursement.
-One dinner per candidate should be booked on campus at La Gran Terraza.
-A recruiting Advantage card may be checked out from the Provost's Office to pay for this on-campus dinner.
+One dinner per candidate should be booked on campus at La Gran Terraza, if at all possible.
+A recruiting Advantage card may be checked out from the Provost's Office to pay for on-campus meals.